 A songwriter first

-While Parton might have never published a book of poetry and short stories, many of her songs read poetic, and many of them are immersive stories.
+While Parton didn’t go on to publish much more poetry, many of her songs read poetic, and many of them are immersive stories.

 In her 1967 interview with Music City News, Parton said she writes most of her songs in under an hour, and many of them within 15 minutes.
 The interviewer asked her where she got all of her ideas for songs.